kristen-kurt/assignment-backend/README.md

 ## How to run this project

+- Clone the project to your local
+- cd to the directory
-- Run this command to run the project
+- Run the following command to run the project
 ```
     docker-compose up --build
 ```